The Dakota Aerial Championship

 2- Can I Bring My Own Apparatus?

-Absolutely!
 Just make sure that your apparatus follows the guidelines outlined in the competitor packet.
 Group routines require studios to bring their own equipment, due to the unique nature of the routines.

 3- When Can I Submit My Virtual Performance?